nanofuxion/hstk-int-react-native-take-home-1/README.md

 Please complete each task in the corresponding component file in "src/screens".
 You can create as many files as you'd like and put them anywhere you'd like, just make sure the question is answered in the screen file itself and can still be navigated too from `MainScreen.js`.

 You may download and use any third party libraries that you want.
-No points are given for styling so feel free to not style anything at all.
+No points are given for styling other than styling that is explicitly included in one of the questions, so feel free to not style anything at all.

 We value simple, straight forward solutions more than anything else.

 ***For data fetching use hstkFetch exported from `src/hstkFetch.js` instead of the typical `fetch` or any other solution. hstkFetch works exactly like javascript's built in fetch except that it simulates a one second reponse delay.***

+You are not expected to handle errors for any requests that fail for some reason other than what happened in your code.
+Feel free to make any fetch requests inside of a `useEffect` callback for this challenge (although generally speaking you may not want to do that).

 ## Part One
 Put all your work in `PartOne.js`